Seizure and sale of tangible personal property

 This sale usually takes place in the auction room.

-It shall be advertised by posters at the address of the debtor and at the place of sale at least 8 days before.
+It shall be advertised by posters, which shall be visible at the local authority of the debtor's domicile and at the place of sale, at least 8 days before the sale.

 Selling progress